pzit0/botany563-final/ortholog-search-procedure.md

 it's literally bc it doesn't show up on the assembly search. fine.
 I guess I'll have to add those by myself.
 In the meantime I'll try getting the original paper id and the nucl sequence?

+run blast on a specific organism: https://www.biostars.org/p/208772/

+## the nucl issue.
+(Can't find paralogs as easily blasting DNA -> it's not a very conserved protein).
+just realized I probably will have to start all over again with the nucleotide sequence, THEN protein, THEN assembly. :( But also I tried blasting it with the nucleotide sequence (excluding E affinis) and I'm getting no results.
+I think this really is the best way to go about this.
+(Getting more proteins without compromising sequence quality).
+So I'm gonna finish the code as it is, I think and manually add Hyalela azteca and salmon louse individually.
+I think in the grand scheme of things I'll be getting a lot of other species to make up for losing a couple of these anyways.
+In the future: write script to combine all dataframes, remove duplicates, find remaining paralogs and get nucleotide sequences.

 # Feb 16, 2023: Filtering works!
 ## progress on filter():
 it now works!
 I ran the whole list of accession numbers that I got for my first blast search and it resulted in 14 good acces-